d3x0r/sack.vfs/README.md

 var monitor = sack.FileMonitor( <pathname>, idleDelay );
 monitor.addFilter( "*.jpg", /* imageChanged */ (info)=>{
 	// info.path, info.size, info.date, info.directory, info.created, info.deleted
+	// if !created and !deleted, is just a change.
+	// the first time a file is seen it will be sent as 'created' even if it existed
+	// previously (?).
 } );

 ```